top of page

 The Elleebana lash lift is a semi-permanent treatment that enhances your natural lashes by "lifting" (curling) them, making them appear fuller and longer.
 The formula has conditioning ingredients and is thio-free and formaldehyde-free.
 This service is a great option for clients who want a low-maintenance treatment, for clients who don't want the maintenance of lash extensions, and for those who do not qualify for lash extensions.
 The lift will last for about 6-8 weeks.

-Unlike most other service providers, my lash lift services include a complimentary plant-based keratin & biotin strengthening treatment which helps to condition and strengthen the lashes and promote healthy hair growth ($35 value).
+Unlike most other service providers, my lash lift services include a complimentary plant-based keratin & biotin conditioning treatment which helps to condition and strengthen the lashes and promote healthy hair growth ($25 value).

 Keep in mind that a lash lift alone may potentially lighten your lashes.
 If you are opting for this service without tint, expect the possibility that your lashes will be lightened slightly